 Spoiler alert — they certainly do, and here’s a look at why.

-What is Alt Text (AKA Alt Tags)?
+What is Alt Text for Images (AKA Alt Tags)?

 It’s important to note that what we’re referring to in this post is not technically an “alt tag.”
 While most website owners and SEO professionals understand what someone means when referring to an alt tag, the correct terminology is alt text or alt attribute.